MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-strategy/includes/5-evaluate-financial-considerations.md

 Recurring expenses required to operate a business are often called operating expenses.
 This is a broad category.
 In most accounting models, it includes:

-- Software licensing.
+- Software licensing
-- Hosting expenses.
+- Hosting expenses
-- Electric bills.
+- Electric bills
-- Real estate rentals.
+- Real estate rentals
-- Cooling expenses.
+- Cooling expenses
-- Temporary staff required for operations.
+- Temporary staff required for operations
-- Equipment rentals.
+- Equipment rentals
-- Replacement parts.
+- Replacement parts
-- Maintenance contracts.
+- Maintenance contracts
-- Repair services.
+- Repair services
-- Business continuity and disaster recovery (BCDR) services.
+- Business continuity and disaster recovery (BCDR) services
-- Other expenses that don't require capital expense approvals.
+- Other expenses that don't require capital expense approvals

 This category provides one of the highest earning deltas.
 When you're considering a cloud migration, time invested in making this list exhaustive is rarely wasted.
 Ask the CIO and finance team questions to ensure all operational costs are accounted for.